Student Visa to PR Australia: The Indonesian Graduate's Roadmap

 - Receive an Invitation to Apply (ITA) and lodge the permanent visa application

-The 485 visa duration depends on your qualification: 2 years for a Bachelor's or coursework Master's, 3 years for a research Master's, and 4 years for a Doctorate.
-If your Australian institution is in a regional area, you may qualify for a 5-year 485 under the Regional stream.
+The first 485 visa duration depends on your qualification: 2 years for a Bachelor's or coursework Master's, 3 years for a research Master's, and 3 years for a Doctorate.
+Eligible regional graduates may qualify for a second 485 for 1 to 2 additional years, depending on where they studied and lived and on the current regional eligibility rules.

 Why Australian Study Changes Your Points Equation